keskival/costacoders.es/content/_index.md

 meta: false
 displayCopyright: false
 badge: false
-description: "CostaCoders.es is a virtual space and a collaborative local community for English-speaking software engineers living in Costa del Sol."
+description: "CostaCoders.es is an open virtual space and a collaborative local community for English-speaking software engineers living in Costa del Sol area."
 ---
-CostaCoders.es is an open virtual space for English-speaking software engineers living in the Costa del Sol area.

 It allows software professionals to connect with each other through meet-ups and forums, and make themselves and their open source projects better discoverable.

 - [Coders](coders)